 - 17-year-old Afghani refugee after completing an MIT D-Lab training in Greece

 Refugee-led design and co-creation - Changing the paradigm of aid

 The world is facing an unprecedented humanitarian crisis with 65 million people displaced by conflict or persecution.
 Available resources are heavily strained and organizations urgently need creative solutions to providing basic needs to this population.

 The vast majority of humanitarian innovation initiatives are top-down, the clients are the humanitarian aid organizations and the “users” are the affected population who have no direct line back to the suppliers.
 MIT D-Lab is pioneering a new approach to humanitarian innovation, which is training refugees and displaced person in the design process and the use of tools, so that they can create the kinds of things they need—cookstoves, fans, water coolers, pumps, for example—to improve their lives and ultimately improve the way humanitarian work is delivered.

-D-Lab Founding Director Amy Smith is the co-founder of Rethink Relief, a program that began in April 2010 with the vision of creating innovative technologies and products to fill the gaps between the initial humanitarian response to a disaster or conflict, and the resettlement and recovery that follows.
-Rethink Relief summits have enabled humanitarian workers, engineers, and affected populations to build relationships and co-create technologies, programs, and tools, taking place in the Netherlands at TU Delft (2011), at MIT (2013), and in Pader, Uganda (2014).
-The group has since expanded its vision to develop a three-pronged approach to working with affected populations:
+Rethink Relief, co-founded by D-Lab Founding Director Amy Smith, is a program whose goal it is to fill the gaps between the initial humanitarian response to a disaster or conflict and the resettlement and recovery that follow.
+Summits have taken place in the Netherlands at TU Delft (2011), at MIT (2013), and in Pader, Uganda (2014).
+Read more.